dmz-madrid/rpi/dyndns/README.md

 This shell script replaces the Dynamic Update Client (DUC) for [No-IP](https://www.noip.com/support/knowledgebase/installing-the-linux-dynamic-update-client/ "No-IP: How to install DUC on Linux ")\
 Based on ddnss.de [script](https://ddnss.de/info.php "CRON & Bash Script") and this repo from [theonemule](https://github.com/theonemule/no-ip)\
-I wanted to use a simpler script and just use a crontab to run it from time to time.
-Since the DUC from No-IP requires `make install` and edit config files, this seems a better option for me.
+I wanted to use a simpler script and just use a crontab to run it from time to time.\
+Since the DUC from No-IP requires `make install` and edit config files, this seems a better option for me.\
+There's a python script(for windows or linux) and a shell script(for linux).

 # usage (shell script)